nestedvariables/Quiver-DED/README.md

  # Introduction
  ---

  Hi I'm Quiver, an all around Discord Bot.
 I have a lot of [features](#features).
-I'm open source so if you have code improvements and/or a translation fix open a pull request.
+I'm open source so if you have code improvements and/or a translation to be added or to be fixed open a pull request.

  ## Features
  ---